obroadrick/stratified_athena/README.md

 ### contest.py
 Contest file from r2b2.

+### contest_wide_round_size_script.py
+Script for computing and storing the round size for contest-wide ballot polling audits with no stratification (both Minerva and R2 Bravo).

 ### data
 Directory with json files containing results from various tests, simulations, and computations of round sizes.